 Contributed surplus is used to recognize the fair value of equity-settled share-based payment transactions.
 The fair value of these securities is added to contributed surplus over the vesting period of the securities.
 Upon exercise, the corresponding fair value related to the security is removed from contributed surplus and added to share capital.
 Should the security go unexercised, the fair value will remain in contributed surplus.
-The fair value of warrants and broker warrants related to securities that go unexercised is transferred out of the respective reserves into contributed surplus.
+The fair value of warrants and broker warrants related to securities that go unexercised is transferred out of the respective reserves into contributed surplus in the year of expiry.